Women and the environment: Women's attitude and the environment

-The deep connection between women and men comes from the daily interaction between them.
 In recent decades, environmental movements have increased as the movements for women's rights have also increased.
 Today's union of nature preservation with women's rights and liberation has stemmed from invasion of their rights in the past.

-In developing areas of the world, women are considered the primary users of natural resources (Land, forest, and water), because they are the ones who are responsible for gathering food, fuel, and fodder.
-Although in these countries, women mostly can't own the land and farms outright, they are the ones who spend most of their time working on the farms to feed the household.
+In developing areas of the world, women are considered the primary users of natural resources (land, forest, and water), because they are the ones who are responsible for gathering food, fuel, and fodder.
+Although women mostly cannot own the land and farms outright in these countries, they spend most of their time working on the farms to feed the household.
+Although technological inputs increase male involvement with land, many of them leave the farm to go to cities to find jobs, so women become increasingly responsible for an increasing portion of farm tasks.
 Shouldering this responsibility leads them to learn more about soil, plants, and trees and not misuse them.
-Although, technological inputs increase male involvement with land, many of them leave the farm to go to cities to find jobs; so women become increasingly responsible for an increasing portion of farm tasks.
 These rural women tend to have a closer relationship with land and other natural resources, which promotes a new culture of respectful use and preservation of natural resources and the environment, ensuring that the following generations can meet their needs.
 Besides considering how to achieve appropriate agricultural production and human nutrition, women want to secure access to the land.
 Women's perspectives and values for the environment are somewhat different from men's.
 Women give greater priority to protection of and improving the capacity of nature, maintaining farming lands, and caring for nature and environment's future.
 Repeated studies have shown that women have a stake in environment, and this stake is reflected in the degree to which they care about natural resources.
-Ecofeminism refers to women's and feminist perspectives on the environment – where the domination and exploitation of women, of poorly resourced peoples and of nature is at the heart of the ecofeminist movement.